 Whilst it may not seem like much, discovering that Tiedemann, despite being the villain, disobeyed orders and helped a large amount of people escape kinda reminds you that he's just following orders.

-In Severed: The ending of Severed in a weird way.
-If you've played Extraction, you'd remember that Gabe was a kind of dick, but his final moments are pretty heart-warming in a way, you can see how he's changed from the man that he was
+In Severed: The ending of Severed, in a weird way.
+If you've played Extraction, you'd remember that Gabe was kind of a dick, but his final moments are pretty heart-warming in a way, you can see how he's changed from the man that he was.

 In Dead Space 2, after Ellie finds the gunship and is really glad that, hey, they're going to survive, Isaac looks at her and simply says "One of us will" before locking the controls on the gunship and detaching it from the station.
 Ellie is in tears, and Isaac's not taking it well either, but the fact that he's going so far to ensure her safety, after admitting that he simply can't let go of Nicole, is surprisingly powerful.